Is a low-carb or keto diet right for you?

 1. Do you need low carb?

-Do you have health concerns that a low-carb or keto diet might help?
+Do you have health concerns that a low-carb or keto diet might address?

 A low-carb or keto diet is not a “cure-all,” but it can be a very effective first-line intervention or a complementary addition to therapies prescribed by a healthcare provider.